Codecademy/docs/content/general/concepts/react-native/react-native.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-react-native/" />

-[React Native](https://reactnative.dev/) is an open-source, mobile development framework that works across different operating systems like iOS and Android.
-It was released in 2015 by Facebook (now Meta) and can be used on many smart devices (like phones, personal computers, and TVs) to provide a consistent interface and user experience.
+[React Native](https://reactnative.dev/) is an open-source mobile development framework that works across different operating systems like iOS and Android.
+It was released in 2015 by Facebook (now Meta) and can be used on many smart devices, such as phones, personal computers, and TVs, to provide a consistent interface and user experience.

 Traditional mobile app development required multiple codebases for each operating system (iOS, Android, AppleTV, etc.) along with their associated programming languages ([Swift](https://www.codecademy.com/resources/docs/swift), [Java](https://www.codecademy.com/resources/docs/java), etc.).
 However, React Native provides a single codebase written in [React](https://www.codecademy.com/resources/docs/react)-based JavaScript and rendered in the device's native language.